Marwanleprodu91670/muscle-legend-lite-hub-elerium-library-/README.md

     end
 end

--- Create the player dropdown
-local dropdown = features:AddDropdown("Select Player", function(selectedPlayer)
+-- Create the dropdown to select a player local dropdown = features:AddDropdown("Select Player", function(selectedPlayerName)
     -- Store the selected player
-    print("Selected player: " .. selectedPlayer)
+    print("Selected player: " .. selectedPlayerName)
 end)

--- Add initial players to the dropdown updatePlayerDropdown(dropdown)
+-- Add initial players to the dropdown when the script runs updatePlayerDropdown(dropdown)

--- Listen for new players joining game.Players.PlayerAdded:Connect(function(player)
+-- Listen for new players joining and update the dropdown game.Players.PlayerAdded:Connect(function(player)
-    -- Add new player to the dropdown dropdown:Add(player.Name)
+    -- Add the new player to the dropdown dropdown:Add(player.Name)

-    -- Track stats for the player
-    playerStats[player.UserId] = getPlayerStats(player)
+    -- Track stats for the new player playerStats[player.UserId] = getPlayerStats(player)
 end)

--- Listen for players leaving
+-- Listen for players leaving and update the dropdown game.Players.PlayerRemoving:Connect(function(player)
-game.Players.PlayerRemoving:Connect(function(player)
-    -- Remove player from the dropdown
+    -- Remove the player from the dropdown dropdown:Remove(player.Name)
-    dropdown:Remove(player.Name)

-    -- Remove player's stats from tracking
+    -- Remove the player stats
     playerStats[player.UserId] = nil
 end)

 -- Create the toggle switch for printing stats local switch = features:AddSwitch("Toggle Stats", function(enabled)
-    local selectedPlayerName = dropdown:GetSelected()
+    -- Get the currently selected player name from the dropdown local selectedPlayerName = dropdown:GetSelected()

-    -- Check if a player is selected if selectedPlayerName and playerStats[selectedPlayerName] then
+    -- Check if a player is selected and stats are available if selectedPlayerName and playerStats[selectedPlayerName] then
         local stats = playerStats[selectedPlayerName]

-        -- Print player stats to the console if toggle is on if enabled then
+        -- If the toggle is enabled, print the stats to the console if enabled then
             print("Strength: " .. stats.Strength)
             print("Durability: " .. stats.Durability)